ejm714/scipy_proceedings/papers/emily_dorne/main.md

 # Discussion

 CyFi's progression from a machine learning competition that surfaced promising approaches, through subsequent user interviews and model iteration, to a deployment-ready open source package illustrates a replicable pathway for developing powerful machine learning tools in domain-specific areas.

-## Competition learnings

-### Improving generalizability

-One of the risks in a machine learning competition is overfitting to the test set.
-Competition models may picking up on patterns specific to the competition data, rather than patterns of environmental cyanobacteria conditions that hold outside of the competition.
-The experimentation phase sought to identify and remove competition artifacts that would hamper the generalizability of the model in an open source package.

-All winning solutions used a "longitude" feature in their solutions, which captured some underlying differences in sampling procedures by data providers.
-The competition dataset included only 14 different data providers.
-For example, California only samples cyanobacteria density for suspected blooms, leading to an over-representation of high density samples among competition data points within California.
-Predicting high severity for all values in California improves competition performance, but would not hold in the real world.

-As a result, geographic features like longitude, state, and region were removed from the CyFi model.
-Land cover is included instead because it provides some insight into environmental conditions, but does not strongly correlate with specific data providers.

 ## Use cases